imagej/imagej.github.io/pages/Elastic_Alignment_and_Montage.md

 ![Example 2: Example for elastic alignment and montaging.
 7 serial TEM sections of the neuropil of a *Drosophila melanogaster* first instar larva, detail at 100% pixel resolution.
-Image courtesy of .](Aligned-series-crop-512.gif
-"Example 2: Example for elastic alignment and montaging.
+Image courtesy of {% include person content=':Albertcardona' %}.](Aligned-series-crop-512.gif "Example 2: Example for elastic alignment and montaging.
 7 serial TEM sections of the neuropil of a Drosophila melanogaster first instar larva, detail at 100% pixel resolution.
-Image courtesy of .")![Example
+Image courtesy of {% include person content=':Albertcardona' %}.")![Example
 1: Example for elastic alignment and montaging.
 7 serial TEM sections of the neuropil of a *Drosophila melanogaster* first instar larva, downscaled by a factor of 12.
-Image courtesy of .](Aligned-series-512.gif
-"Example 1: Example for elastic alignment and montaging.
+Image courtesy of {% include person content=':Albertcardona' %}.](Aligned-series-512.gif "Example 1: Example for elastic alignment and montaging.
 7 serial TEM sections of the neuropil of a Drosophila melanogaster first instar larva, downscaled by a factor of 12.
-Image courtesy of .")
+Image courtesy of {% include person content=':Albertcardona' %}.")
 We describe here our elastic alignment method for series or groups of overlapping 2d-images.
 The method is accessible through the plugins **Elastic Stack Alignment** and **Elastic Montage** and incorporated in